rafaiovlabs/Docker/usage.md

 * on docker compose images should have the smae hash. check with docker images
 * docker images |grep name ofprojectorcontainer
 * docker rmi tagdeapp
+### when a container is exited with error
+* docker run CONTAINER /bin/bash
+* docker run CONTAINER

 ### Deploy with new python req
 * $> dc build --no-cache clarodelivery-django-prod